Logo VHM ABC

 Water temperature: 23%

-Soil cover: Moisture-retaining soil cover.
-It is best to use cocohusk/cocopeat, but ordinary potting soil is also possible.
-Spagnum moss is not recommended, because the animals can swallow it and become constipated.
-Ordinary moss can be used again.
-Make sure the bedding is slightly damp, but not soaking wet.
-If you get a handful of bedding and you can squeeze out a few drops of water, it's fine.
+Substrate: Moisture-retaining substrate.
+Coco husk/cocopeat is best, but regular potting soil is also acceptable.
+Sphagnum moss is not recommended, as the animals can swallow it and become constipated.
+Regular moss, however, can be used.
+Ensure the substrate is slightly damp, but not soaking wet.
+If you take a handful of substrate and can squeeze a few drops of water out of it, it is fine.

-A water part is important as a decoration of the terrarium, in which you can place floating plants or reed stems along the side to imitate their natural environment.
-This kind of frog also likes to climb, for this you can place plants with large leaves and branches in the terrarium.
+A water section is important for the terrarium setup; you can place floating plants or reed stalks along the sides to mimic their natural environment.
+This type of frog also likes to climb, so you can place plants with large leaves and branches in the terrarium for this purpose.
 Hollowed-out logs or cork bark are suitable for hiding.
-Make sure that all furnishings are free of splinters or small twigs that could injure the animals.
+However, make sure that all furnishings are free of splinters or small twigs that the animals could injure themselves on.

-The frogs like bright white light, so you can use daylight lamps for this.
-To achieve the desired temperature and to give the animals a place to sunbathe, a spot can be placed in the terrarium. also ensure good ventilation in the terrarium, this can be done by placing gauze at the top and front.
+The frogs love bright white light; you can use daylight lamps for this.
+To achieve the desired temperature and provide the animals with a place to bask, a spotlight can be placed in the terrarium.
+Furthermore, ensure good ventilation in the terrarium; this can be done by placing mesh at the top and front.
+Behavior

 Lifestyle: Nocturnal